interledger/coil-wordpress-plugin/readme.txt

 = v2.0.2 =

-= TODO: Insert Date =
+= 15 November 2022 =

 * Enhancement - Added a size selection for exclusive post icons to better match your site's font.
 * Enhancement - Added a warning for the Exclusive Content Divider (ECD) in the post editor when an ECD is added to a post but the post is set to be public.
 In the case where the post is set to be public the ECD will have no effect.

-* Enhancement - The plugin now supports the new Web Monetization standard, while remaining backward compatible with the older version as well.
+* Tweak - added compatibility for the new Web Monetization standard.
 * Tweak - Added an automated build process to Circle CI so that a zip file is created each time a version is tagged.
 * Tweak - Updated dev dependencies.